VoigtSebastian/rust-auth-service/README.md

 To run the database execute the command `./automation.sh container start` after the container is running, execute `./automation.sh db up` to create the database-schema for this database.

-Before running the service you have to create a certificate by running `./automation.sh gencert`.
+Before running the service, you have to create a certificate by running `./automation.sh gencert`.
 This command will run `openssl` and create the files `cert.pem`and `key.pem`.

 After starting the database and creating its schema, you can execute `cargo build --workspace` and `cargo run` to run the service with its default values.